olcarvalho/_Tools-Khan-Academy/README.md

-# _Tools-Khan-Academy
+# \_Tools-Khan-Academy

-Get Lessons metadata from Khan Academy and save info to MongoDB
+Get Lessons metadata from Khan Academy and save it to MongoDB